eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 The COBOL Language Support extension is supported on Visual Studio Code and Github Codespaces.

-This extension is not compatible with other extensions that provide COBOL support except [COBOL Control Flow](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.ccf).
+This extension is not compatible with other extensions that provide COBOL support except [COBOL Control Flow](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.ccf) and the dialect add-ons published by Broadcom.
 We recommend that you disable all other COBOL-related extensions to ensure that COBOL Language Support functions correctly.

 The COBOL Language Support extension only supports IBM Enterprise COBOL.
 Other versions of COBOL are not supported.